 • Linfield College is dedicated exclusively to undergraduate education and is home to a vibrant community of students.

 • Princeton Review named Linfield a “Best in the West” college.
 According to Linfield students, the school “is all about having a personalized education” and professors “are engaging, informative and approachable.”

 • Linfield welcomes students from diverse backgrounds.
-Last year almost a quarter of students were Americans of color, and enrollment varies by age, geographic location and economic class.
+Last year, more than 30 percent of students were Americans of color, and enrollment varies by age, geographic location and economic class.
 The Office of Multicultural Programs provides support to students of all backgrounds.

-• Linfield ranks 25th in the nation among baccalaureate institutions for participation in study abroad.
-Half of all graduates have studied outside the U.S., and the college pays the airfare for every student’s first study abroad experience.
+• Linfield ranks in the top 40 baccalaureate institutions for participation in study abroad.
+Nearly half of all graduates have studied outside the U.S., and the college pays the airfare for every student’s first study abroad experience.

 • Linfield has been nationally recognized for its emphasis on sustainability, with The Princeton Review naming the school one of the nation’s top green schools in their Guide to Green Colleges.

 • The college offers many ways to stay engaged outside of the classroom, including more than 40 student organizations and 19 varsity athletic teams.
 Students may volunteer locally or internationally, perform in one of 14 music ensembles, or join a theatre production.

 • The Wildcat football team has the longest winning streak of any college football team in the country – 62 consecutive winning seasons.
 The baseball team won the NCAA Division III championship in 2013, and the women’s softball team won the national championship title twice, in 2007 and 2011.